Erroba/gridded-aerosols/README.md

 Library Requirements are: os, subprocess, glob, sys, numpy, netCDF4, pandas, requests, get_aeronet

-A soft link to get_aeronet.py script from the get_aeronet repo in UARENForecasting need to be created

 Now the script can be run: $python create_geos5_aod_aux_input.py

 This should create GEOS5.FILE:* type ungrib files